 This is not quite the end of the story, though.
 Although it is not visible in the particular plots shown here, there is often a second ‘hill’ in a typical violin, in a higher frequency range.
 This one is associated with ‘bouncing’ motion of the bridge and island, rather than rocking: Fig. 14 shows a sketch.

 It is worth inserting a brief comment here about the behaviour of the cello.
 The cello, with its very different bridge design, has been studied far less than the violin, but Reinicke included it in his study, and found three resonances.
 As well as ‘bending’ and ‘bouncing’, like the violin bridge, it has a lower-frequency resonance involving ‘swaying’ on the long legs.
 Sketches of these modes are shown in Fig. 15.

 These resonances of a cello bridge also seem to be associated with formants in the bridge admittance.
 An illustration is shown in Fig. 16, in a similar format to Fig. 13.
-Results are shown for two cellos, and both show clear evidence of two “hills” in this frequency range.
-The hills around semitone 48 correspond to a frequency around 1 kHz, while the hills around semitone 58–62 correspond to a frequency around 2–2.3 kHz.
+Results are shown for two cellos, and both show clear evidence of two “hills” in this frequency range: one around 1 kHz and the other around 2–2.3 kHz.
 It seems likely that these are associated with the first two bridge resonances sketched in Fig. 15, modified by the behaviour of the top plate in the island area as we saw for the violin.